honeycombio/opentelemetry-proto/docs/specification.md

 This ensures that all destination servers receive the data regardless of their speed of reception (within the available limits imposed by the size of the client-side queue).

+### Empty Telemetry Envelopes

+Under certain circumstances, it is possible to have a telemetry envelope with no contents.
+Some examples would be a ResourceMetrics with no ScopeMetrics inside it, a ResourceMetrics with no Metrics inside it, or the equivalents for Logs or Spans.
+One way this might happen would be for filtering rules to remove all the contained data points, though there are others.

+In practice, such empty envelopes are often discarded by existing implementations.
+Given that, senders SHOULD NOT create empty envelopes (OTLP payloads that contain zero spans, zero metric points or zero log records), receivers MAY ignore empty envelopes, and implementations that receive and send (forward) OTLP payloads MAY drop empty envelopes.

 ## Known Limitations